 One of the other cities with the most history in Higher education is Coimbra, where you will find a historic university and one of the oldest in the world.
 Founded in 1290 with 730 years, the University of Coimbra is known for its history and the life that it brought to the city with more than 20.000 students all year.

 Apart from where to study, if you are in your twenties, you might also want to know where you can find the best music and nightlife in Portugal.

 What Are the Biggest Music Festivals in Portugal?

-A festival that is gaining popularity and attention from around the world is NOS Alive that has the top artists that visitors will travel a thousand miles to go to.
+A festival that is gaining popularity and attention from around the world is NOS Alive which has the top artists that visitors will travel a thousand miles to go to.
 Some of these artists include Angel Olsen, The Strokes, Billie Eilish, Arctic Monkeys, Green Day, The Libertines, Muse, Red Hot Chili Peppers, alt-J, Two Door Cinema Club and more making this one of the best festivals in the world.
 It’s located in Passeio Marítimo de Algés closer to Lisbon.

 Other Festivals include Super Bock Super Rock.
-Started 25 years ago, this festival received artists like The Cure, Morphine, Faith No More, Young Gods, Blind Zero, Muse, Pixies, Korn, Linkin Park in Meco, Sesimbra.
+Starting 25 years ago, this festival received artists like The Cure, Morphine, Faith No More, Young Gods, Blind Zero, Muse, Pixies, Korn, Linkin Park in Meco, and Sesimbra.
 And also Vodafone Paredes de Coura will receive big artists like Alex G or BadBadNotGood.
 This is without a doubt the biggest festival in the north of Portugal.